 For both Periodic Review and Extraordinary Replacement, deletion and addition are made effective on the same day to keep the number of constituents at 225.
-However, when necessary, as exemplified below, the index may be calculated with less than 225 constituents.
+However, when necessary, the index may be calculated with less than 225 constituents.
 Divisor is adjusted at times when constituents are deleted or added to maintain the continuity of the index.